 - Switch to activities that don’t involve screens

-If you must use screens close to bedtime, at minimum use the warmest color settings available and keep brightness low.
+If you must use screens close to bedtime, at a minimum, use the warmest color settings available and keep brightness low.

 The goal isn’t just to avoid blue light.
 It’s also about swapping out screen time for relaxing activities that help you wind down.